 On October 28, 2017, all the shareholders of the joint venture company organized by the Company and a group of European strategic investors, Ultra Emissions Technologies, Ltd. ("Ultratek"), including the Company, unanimously voted to terminate the joint venture.
 Ultratek was organized to develop and commercialize Tecogen's patented technology, Ultera®, for the automotive market.
-The technology is designed to reduce harmful emissions generated by engines using fossil fuels.
-Tecogen contributed an exclusive license for use of Ultera in the automotive space to the joint venture, and the strategic partners have committed to financing the initial research, development and testing of a viable product.
-Upon termination of the joint venture, Ultratek was granted to Ultratek automatically reverted back to the Company.
+Upon termination of the joint venture, Ultratek was dissolved and the exclusive license for the use of Ultrat that was granted to Ultratek automatically reverted back to the Company.
 The Company received its full \$2,000,000 investment in Ultratek upon the completion of the liquidation process.
 Upon dissolution, the Company purchased all of the remaining assets of Ultratek, including new intellectual property that Ultratek developed and other assets, for a total purchase price of \$400,000.